 You’ll find that while the world has completely changed since then, people now hang out at coffee houses to pass the time the same way we spend afternoons just sitting down at our favorite table sipping our favorite drink.

 In this article, we take a quick look at the history of coffee houses, what they were like, and how they’ve changed (or haven’t).
 Read on to learn more.

-We all love going to our local coffee shop.
+We all love going to our local coffee house.
 It’s always nice seeing your regular barista, asking for your usual order, and sitting down with a cup of joe and maybe a bagel before starting the day.
 But did you know the history of the coffee shop goes way back?
-Yes, even before sitcoms made them a cultural phenomenon.
+Yes, even before sitcoms, like the show friends, made them a cultural phenomenon.

 However, what makes them the same is the fact that they mainly serve coffee based drinks that are hot, and offer you a place to sit down and drink your coffee, relax, and have a quality conversation with friends and family.

 History Of The Coffee House

 As we said earlier, coffee houses started in the Middle East in the 1500s.
 It can’t be said with one hundred percent assurance where the first one opened and when, but documents show that these establishments first opened in Mecca either in the late 1400s or early 1500s.
 Coffee houses were in fact common enough by 1512 that coffee houses and coffee were banned by imams at the time.

 This is mainly due to the fact that coffee houses were usually a place where people would sit down and discuss politics, and these conversations didn’t always praise those in power and actually questioned their authority (but we’ll discuss that later).

 From Mecca, coffee houses found their way to Vienna in 1529, Damascus in 1534, and Constantinople in 1555.
 It did not take long for these hangout spots to spread as they served as a great place for people to voice out certain thoughts in a social setting and have intelligent conversation and discourse.